caewok/fvtt-lib-ruler/docs/RULER-CLASS-OVERRIDES.md

 - [Drag Ruler](https://github.com/caewok/foundryvtt-drag-ruler/blob/caewok-libruler/src/libruler.js) uses this to snap the ruler to the center of the dragged token.

-## 2. `Ruler.prototype._highlightMeasurement` (See `RulerSegment.prototype.highlightMeasurement`) (OVERRIDE)
+## 2. `Ruler.prototype._highlightMeasurement` (OVERRIDE)
 Parameters:
 - {Ray} ray

 Returns: None

 libRuler deprecates `Ruler.prototype._highlightMeasurement` because highlighting the canvas now happens at each RulerSegment (segment between waypoints).
 See [`RulerSegment.prototype.highlightMeasurement`](https://github.com/caewok/fvtt-lib-ruler/docs/RULERSEGMENT-CLASS.md).

 Calls to `Ruler.prototype._highlightMeasurement` will trigger a warning before being passed through to the Foundry version, with possibly unexpected outcomes.